'Life and Legend of Wyatt Earp' star Hugh O'Brian dies, age 91

 The actor died peacefully in his Beverly Hills home on Monday, according to the statement from his foundation.

 He is survived by his wife, Virginia O'Brian.
 "I said goodbye early this morning to my favorite cowboy.
 My 28 years with Hugh has been an amazing, beautiful adventure.
 I miss my special man who told me every day I was beautiful and that he loved me, I feel very fortunate that Hugh came into my life.
-I was one lucky cowgirl," she told CNN.
+I was one lucky cowgirl," she said.